 - Rewriting Chaucer: Culture, Authority and the Idea of the Authentic Text 1400-1602 (Columbus: Ohio State University Press, 1999) (Co-edited with Barbara Kline)

 - With Maria T. Prendergast, “The Invention of Propaganda: a Critical Commentary on and Translation of Inscrutabili Divinae Providentiae Arcano,” in The Oxford Handbook of Propaganda Studies, ed.
-Jonathan Auerbach and Russ Castronovo (Oxford, forthcoming).
+Jonathan Auerbach and Russ Castronovo (Oxford, 2013).

 - With Stephanie Trigg, “The Negative Erotics of Medievalism.” in Post Historical Middle Ages, ed.
 Sylvia Federico and Liz Scala (Palgrave, 2009).

 - “Spenser’s Phantastic History, The Ruines of Time and the Invention of Medievalism,” Journal of Medieval and Early Modern Studies 38 (Spring, 2008).

 - With Stephanie Trigg, “What is Happening to the Middle Ages?”
 New Medieval Literatures 9 (2008).

 - “The Invisible Spouse: Arthur, Henry VI and the Fifteenth-Century Subject,” Journal of Medieval and Early Modern Studies 38 (2002).